Urethral Stricture

 What is a urethral stricture?

-Narrowing of the urethra due to scarring.
+Narrowing of the urethra due to scarring or inflammation.

-What causes urethral stricture?
+What are common causes of urethral stricture?

-Injury, infection, or inflammation.
+Trauma, infection, instrumentation, or inflammation.

 What are symptoms of urethral stricture?